SegFault2017/EvoluationaryTetris/README.markdown

 ## Results
+After tuning, the optimal parameters has value:
+- Aggregated Hiehgts: 0.51
+- \# of holes: 0.35
+- \# of line cleared: 0.76
+- bumpiness: 0.18

-By using the tuned parameters, aggregated heights, # of completed lines, # of holes, bumpiness of the current state, from the Genetic algorithm after 50 generations, the AI can clear up to 14000 lines.
+By using the tuned parameters from the Genetic algorithm after 50 generations, the AI can clear up to at least 14000 lines.

 ## Used Tech